vimaltiwari2612/Android-Assistant-ChatBot/README.md

 # ChatBot

-It''s a basic level bot that uses
+It's a basic level bot that uses

 1. the Levenshtein distance algorithm.
 2. Text to speech.